 But if we dig a bit deeper into the method of inflation adjustment, the American Dream looks more like an illusion, as in "money illusion".

-My recent study of 21st Century monthly median household income was based on the excellent monthly data available from Sentier Research.
+My primary focus on 21st Century monthly median household income was based on the excellent monthly data available from Sentier Research.
 See Median Household Incomes: Monthly Update.
-The Sentier Research findings are based on Census Bureau (CB) data and adjusted for inflation using the Bureau of Labor Statistics (BLS) Consumer Price Index for Urban Consumers (CPI-U), which most people, including the BLS, commonly abbreviate as "CPI".
+The Sentier Research findings are based on Census Bureau (CB) data and adjusted for inflation using the Bureau of Labor Statistics (BLS) Consumer Price Index for Urban Consumers (CPI-U), which most people, including the BLS, commonly abbreviate as the "CPI".
 However, the CB's own annual data series for household income, which reaches back to 1967, uses a different index to "deflate" the nominal income data.
 The CB researchers adjust using the little-known CPI-U-RS (RS stands for "research series") as the deflator for their annual data.

-However, the CB has a version of the annual CPI-U-RS back to 1967, the starting year for their household income.
+Obviously the CB has a version of the annual CPI-U-RS back to 1967, the starting year for their household income series.
 I have not found the pre-1978 annual CPI-U-RS data at either the CB or BLS website.
-However, a couple of minutes work with Excel enabled me to construct the index for those earlier years from the CB's annual data.
-I've posted the complete series here in an Excel file.
+However, we can constuct this index from the CB's latest annual data from 1967-2013 in Table H-5 linkable from their Historical Household Income Tables.

 The Deflator Difference